microsoft/presidio/docs/analyzer/adding_recognizers.md

 ```

-Alternatively, we can add the recognizer to the existing analyzer:
+Alternatively, we can add the recognizer directly to the existing registry:

 ```python
 from presidio_analyzer import AnalyzerEngine